David Valentine (scientist)

-David Layton Valentine (born 1973) is a geochemist, microbiologist, science communicator.
-Valentine is Distinguished Professor of Geochemistry and Microbiology in the Department of Earth Science at the University of California, Santa Barbara (UCSB), where he holds the Norris Presidential Chair.
+David Layton Valentine (born 1973) is a geochemist, microbiologist and science communicator.
+He is a Distinguished Professor of Geochemistry and Microbiology in the Department of Earth Science at the University of California, Santa Barbara (UCSB), where he holds the Norris Presidential Chair.
 At UCSB, he directs the Valentine Lab.

 Early life and education

-Valentine was born in San Diego, California in 1973 and grew up in Davis, California, the son of two scientists.
-Valentine's father, Raymond C. Valentine (1936–2023), was a controversial Professor, at UC Davis and scientific founder of Calgene Inc., an early plant biotechnology company known for the development of RoundUp resistant crop plants and the Flavr Savr tomato among others products.
+Valentine was born in San Diego, California in 1973 to two scientists and grew up in Davis, California.
+His father, Raymond C. Valentine (1936–2023), was a professor, at UC Davis and scientific founder of Calgene Inc., an early plant biotechnology company known for the development of RoundUp resistant crop plants and the Flavr Savr tomato among others products.

 Valentine graduated from Davis Senior High School in 1991 after studying concurrently at UC Davis during his senior year.
 He then studied Biochemistry and Chemistry at the University of California, San Diego (UCSD), obtaining a B.S. degree in December 1995 and an MS in June, 1996.
 During his time at UCSD he conducted research with Donald R. Helinski and with Gordon J. F. MacDonald.
 He also served as Commissioner of Academic Affairs for the Associated Students, for which he received an award for Amazing Service and Dedication, the plaque for which is shown as an Easter egg in the film Out of Plain Sight.
 He then studied Earth System Science at UC Irvine, receiving his PhD in 2000, where he worked under the supervision of William S. Reebugh.
 His Ph.D. thesis was titled "Biogeochemistry of hydrogen and methane in anoxic environments: Thermodynamic and isotopic studies".
 Valentine received an NSF Postdoctoral Fellowship in Microbial Biology that same year to conduct research at Scripps Institution of Oceanography, working with Douglas Bartlett and Miriam Kastner.